 A student who withdraws from a SPAS program may wish to reenter at a future date.
-To reenter, the student must contact an academic advisor to discuss the reentry (see Readmission of a Former Student).
+To reenter, the student must contact an Academic Advisor to discuss the reentry (see Readmission of a Former Student).
 If the program requirements and costs have changed between the time of withdrawal and the time of reentry, the new requirements and fees will be in effect.
 Financial aid eligibility may also be affected.
 Contact the Financial Aid Office for further clarification.

-Before a student can reenter a program after withdrawal, the reentry must be approved by an academic advisor, the Records and Registration, Financial Aid, and Student Accounts offices.
+Before a student can reenter a program after withdrawal, the reentry must be approved by an Academic Advisor, the Office of Records and Registration, Financial Aid Office, and Student Accounts Office.
 In cases of students reentering the Nursing Program, a letter of intent to reenroll must be sent to the Director of Nursing.
-Students must have the required minimum GPA to re-enroll in the program: a 2.0 or higher on a 4.0 scale for associate and bachelor students and a 3.0 or higher on a 4.0 scale for master's students.
+Students must have the required minimum GPA to reenroll in the program: a 2.0 or higher on a 4.0 scale for associate's and bachelor's students and a 3.0 or higher on a 4.0 scale for master's students.

-When a student plans on reentering any program, the student accounts office must first determine there is no outstanding debt owed for tuition, or resource fees.
+When a student plans on reentering any program, the Student Accounts Office must first determine there is no outstanding debt owed for tuition, or resource fees.
 If it is determined a student has an outstanding debt, the debt must be paid in full from personal resources prior to reentering the program.
 The student must then pay for the first two courses or, at a minimum, borrow enough financial aid to cover the first two courses.
-Note: financial aid is disbursed in two halves during an academic year.
+Note: Financial aid is disbursed in two halves during an academic year.